 Remember that the interview is a two-way street.
 You should come prepared to ask the interviewer questions about the workplace, your role, and your team.
 Avoid questions about pay, benefits, or background checks.
 End your list of questions with asking about the next step in the hiring process.

 Interviews can be stressful, but preparing answers can help alleviate some of this stress.
 Be prepared to answer questions about what's on your resume, behavioral-based questions, and general interviewing questions.

 Be prepared to answer questions like "Tell me about yourself," "Tell me about a situation when your priorities quickly changed or shifted," and "How do you organize and plan for major projects?"
 Give examples of how you've succeeded in each of these situations.

-For ways to tackle tough interview questions, check out our tips from a recruiter.
+Learn to tackle tough interview questions, check out our tips from a recruiter.

 7. Be a STAR

 The STAR method can help you provide specific and detailed answers to behavioral-based questions.
 Keep your responses between 1 and 3 minutes.

 Situation - Open with a brief description of the situation and context of the story (who, what, where, when, and how).